Subaru Forester review and buyer's guide

 Click to enlarge gallery:

 A new model grade has entered the Forester line-up - and it’s not the lame hybrid - but it is a limited-edition.
-It’s just a shame this is all they want to show you of it…
+It’s just a shame this isn’t really an ‘STi’ as the sub-brand used to be known, which typically included a performance increase.

 STI tuned front and rear dampers